syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Through-Code.md

 title: Through Code
 description: Through Code
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Through Code
+# Through Code

 The following code shows how to create a GroupBar control and add GroupBar Items to the control.